mtolly/onyx/songs/dream-theater/blind-faith/README.md

   * Drums confidence: *medium-high*.
 Portnoy's DVD has different takes from the album track in many places.
 Some fills look odd because his main toms are ordered medium-high-low.

-  * This chart is in progress and will be released in a completed version by mazegeek soon.
+  * This chart is in progress and will be released in a completed version by mazegeek999 soon.